Autumn Rowe: 2009–2013

-Rowe's first co-writing credit came when she signed a development deal with producer Swizz Beats who played one of her original songs to British soul artist Estelle.
-Estelle decided to rewrite parts of the song for her own project, keeping Rowe's chorus and writing new verses around it.
+Rowe's first co-writing credit came when she signed a development deal with producer Swizz Beatz who played one of her original songs to British soul artist Estelle.
+Estelle decided to rewrite parts of the song for her own project, keeping Rowe's hooks and writing new verses around it.
 This was Rowe's first experience of co-writing with an artist.

 In 2009, Rowe signed with B-Room/Water Music Publishing, which led her to a joint publishing deal with Steller Songs/Stargate Productions/EMI UK.
-In 2010, Rowe wrote the song "Rockstar" for Eva Simmons, which Rowe cites as being the beginning for her when it came to writing for a major label artist.
+In 2010, Rowe wrote the song "Rockstar" for NL pop singer Eva Simons, which Rowe cites as being the beginning for her when it came to writing for a major label artist.
 She was a writer for "Happiness" by Alexis Jordan, the song later becoming the FIFA Women's World Cup theme in 2011.
 During an interview, Rowe stated, "Alexis Jordan's 'Happiness' is really significant, because it was my first hit and gave me my break in the industry."
 Rowe also helped write Jordan's second and third singles from her debut album, namely, "Good Girl", and "Hush Hush".

 In 2011, Rowe co-wrote the pop single "Hello" with duo Karmin, Stargate and Claude Kelly.
 Rowe also collaborated with British artist Cher Lloyd on the multi-platinum single "Swagger Jagger".
 In the same year, Rowe met The X Factor winner Alexandra Burke and began working on her album.
 Rowe also began writing with Leona Lewis and worked with her on her 2011 single "Collide" with Avicii, which peaked at number 4 on the UK Singles Chart.
 Rowe also was a writer for her 2013 single "Your Hallelujah".
 In 2013, Rowe was a writer for the track "Don't Wanna Dance Alone" from the Fifth Harmony debut EP, Better Together.